 International Application under the Patent Cooperation Treaty (PCT)

-The Patent Cooperation Treaty (PCT) is an international treaty with more than 150 countries (PCT “Contracting States”).
-The PCT makes it possible to preserve the option to seek patent protection for an invention simultaneously in a large number of countries by filing a single “international” patent application instead of filing several national or regional patent applications.
+The Patent Cooperation Treaty (PCT) is an international treaty with more than 150 Contracting States.
+The PCT makes it possible to preserve the option to seek patent protection for an invention in a large number of countries simultaneously by filing a single “international” patent application.
+You as applicant have up to 18 months more than if you had not used the PCT to reflect on the desirability of seeking patent protection in foreign countries and to pay the national fees.

-Although the PCT system does not provide for the grant of “an international patent,” the system simplifies the process of filing patent applications, delays the expenses associated with applying for patent protection in foreign countries, and allows the inventor(s) more time to assess the commercial viability of the invention.
-The granting of patents remains under the control of the national or regional patent offices in what is called the “national phase” (or “regional phase” when an international application comes before a regional body rather than a national one).
+Although the PCT system does not provide for the grant of “an international patent,” the system simplifies the process of filing patent applications, delays the expenses associated with applying for patent protection in foreign countries, and allows applicants more time to assess the commercial viability of their inventions.

 The PCT procedure includes: